-A white page, and a blinking cursor: How can a blank document be so intimidating?
-You might hear the voice of your Ph.D. professor rumbling in your head: “Well done with the research, why don’t you put all that data together in a scientific paper so we can get it published?”
+Staring at a blank page with a blinking cursor is surprisingly intimidating, especially when you’ve to wrap up months of research into a scientific paper.
+You might hear the voice of your PhD professor rumbling in your head: “Well done with the research, why don’t you put all that data together in a scientific paper so we can get it published?”

 Well, it’s more challenging than it sounds!

-For first-time authors, the chances of writing their own scientific research may both be overwhelming and exciting.
-Encountered with a mountain of notes, data, remnants of the research process, and days spent doing experiments, it may be daunting to figure out where and how to begin the process of writing a scientific paper!
+For first-time authors, the chances of writing their own scientific research may be both overwhelming and exciting.
+Encountering a mountain of notes, data, remnants of the research process, and days spent doing experiments, it may be daunting to figure out where and how to begin the process of writing a scientific paper!

-The good news is, you don’t have to be a talented writer to pen-down a good scientific paper, but just have to be an organized and careful writer.
+The good news is, you don’t have to be a talented writer to pen down a good scientific paper, but just have to be an organised and careful writer.

 This is why we have put time and effort into creating an exceptional guide on how to write a scientific paper that will help you present your research successfully to your supervisors or publications without any clutter!